meshtastic/meshtastic/website/docs/software/web/partitions.md

 sidebar_label: ESP32 partitions
 ---

-## Insufficient space to upload Meshtastic web files
+## Insufficient space to upload web interface files

 This problem seems to occur when your board has the partitioning structure set incorrectly.
 This typically occurs when the board has had a firmware other than Meshtastic on it previously.
 In this situation, the file upload page on the device typically shows a free space of around 48,000 bytes, rather than the ~300,000 bytes that it should have free.